asanka-code/EMvidence/README.md

 TODO:

-1. Implement the login page.
-2. Implement the dashboard (user's home) page.
-3. Implement the extendable module page.

-Dashboard functionalities:
+Dashboard -

-1. Capture EM data - set the SDR settings, capture data, save to local disk, generate hash values.
-2. Select an ML architecture and train a model with data.
+1. A summary of data and supported features of the framework.

+Settings -
+1. Add new user.

+Capture data -
+1. New SDR drivers that save data to cFiles and supporting Python code to convert cFiles to NumPy files.
+2. Generate the hash of the data file and insert to database.

+Analyse data -
+1. Display analysis report on screen.
+2. Download analysis report button for a PDF file.

+General:
+1. Actual modules with trained ML models.
+2. Change theme color to dark grey or black.
+3. Add the ForSec group and UCD logos.